Project “Operations Footprint”

 Focused approach in several dimensions to quickly and accurately determine the critical analyses and data for the customer-specific Manufacturing Footprint project.MORE

-In order to expand the product portfolio of standardized machines in the shortest possible time, the company, together with ROI, concentrated on the Manufacturing Operations Footprint of four European plants.
-To date, they have manufactured the injection moulding machines according to a clear division: one site in Germany was responsible for the more individual large machines, one site in Slovenia manufactured the smaller machines and two other, smaller plants produced and supplied components.
+In order to expand the portfolio of standardized products in the shortest possible time, the company, together with ROI, concentrated on the Manufacturing Operations Footprint of eight international plants.
+To date, these plants have been manufacturing according to a distribution of tasks per location: three Chinese plants were responsible for the "Designed Products", two locations in Vietnam produced second-class equipment and three smaller plants in Germany and Austria produced and supplied different components.

 The project team, which consisted of company managers and ROI consultants, first had to map and understand the structures and processes of an extraordinarily complex manufacturing landscape.
-This is because the injection moulding machines consist of a large number of individual parts of very high quality.
-These include large special parts such as locking cylinders or screws with long, complex production processes.
-And despite a high vertical range of manufacture at all four plants, numerous components are supplied, such as plastic parts or drive systems.
-In order to obtain clarity about the criteria according to which this production landscape can be reorganized, the project team applied the ROI methodology for the "Manufacturing Footprint".
+This is because the products consist of numerous individual parts, some of which are of high quality.
+And despite a high vertical range of manufacture at all eight plants, many components are supplied, such as housings, pump heads or drives.
+In order to obtain clarity about the criteria according to which this manufacturing landscape can be reorganized, the project team applied the ROI methodology for the "Manufacturing Footprint".

 Zero base approach identifies indirect expenses